redhat-et/bootc-examples/ami/aws-ec2-ami.md

 ### Accessing the instance

-If the AMI was built with the example [config.json](./bootc-build/config.json), you can access the system with

 ```
-ssh -i /path/to/private/ssh-key centos@ip-address
+ssh -i /path/to/private/ssh-key root@ip-address
 ```

 ### Updating from the base image to a custom image

 The [Containerfile](./Containerfile) describes how to create a derived OS image from the base `quay.io/centos-bootc/centos-bootc:stream9` image.
-This Containerfile adds passwordless sudo as well as an autoupdate systemd service.
-With this service, any push to the bootc targeted image will result in the virtual machine rebooting into the updated OS.

 To build the derived OS image, run from the root of this repository